HHyeon/daepyonim_android_app_project/README.md

 kakaomap studying.
 communication with PHP Script in Android=> http request with some data parameter.
-  JSON data retreieve with http request.
+  JSON data retrieve from http request and JSON Data Extracting.
+  Apache FTP Library used